lgreco/DataStructures/Assignments/WarmUp_Fall22/src/readme.md

 9223372036854775807L + 1L
 ```

 will return the wrong value (try this on Jshell for yourself).
 So, how can we add numbers that are greater than the largest `long` value that Java can represent?
-In this analysis we'll use smallest numbers, to keep the examples simple and brief.
+In this analysis we'll use small numbers, to keep the examples simple and brief.

 ### Problem analysis